 Introduction and Overview of Relevant Laws

-Please visit these pages to learn more about disability laws and disability services at Wheelock.
+Please visit these pages to learn more about access and disability resources at Wheelock.

 Boston, MA 02215

-The Office of Disability Services serves all undergraduate and graduate Wheelock College students with disabilities.
+The Access and Disability Resources Office serves all undergraduate and graduate Wheelock College students with disabilities.
 Wheelock College is committed to providing its students with equal access to its academic programs and other College programs and opportunities.
-Students with documented disabilities should meet with the Office of Disability Services prior to the start of the semester.
+Students with documented disabilities should meet with the Access and Disability Resources Office prior to the start of the semester.
 After reviewing a student's documentation, staff will conduct an intake meeting with the student in order to decide if he or she is eligible for any accommodations.
 Accommodations provide students with disabilities equal access to curriculum.

-To gain access to accommodations through Disability Services, a student must:
+To gain access to accommodations through our office, a student must:

 - Have a documented disability;

 - Apply and be accepted for admission to Wheelock College through the regular admissions process;

 - Provide current and comprehensive documentation of a temporary or permanent disability that requires accommodation; and